Gaoyuan-Li/optICA_updated/README.md

 # optICA_updated
-This folder contains all scripts required to run ICA at the optimal dimensionality to identify robust components (optICA).
+This repository contains scripts for running Independent Component Analysis (ICA) from a set of dimensions and get optimal dimensionality (optICA).
+It is updated from [SBRG/modulome-workflow/4_optICA](https://github.com/SBRG/modulome-workflow/tree/main/4_optICA), incorporating the latest enhancements and fixes.

 ## Update - 2/21/2024